VebjornG/hackernews-graphql-apollo/README.md

 Runs the server.
 This command is run in the `server/src` folder.\
 If you make changes to the schema or `index.js` in this folder\
-you will have to restart the server to see the changes in `Playground`.
+you will have to restart the server to see the changes in `Playground`\
+which is accessed by opening [http://localhost:4000](http://localhost:4000) in your browser.

 ### `npm test`